Aaron Findlay

 Aaron Findlay is a former member of the Russian national rugby league team who played in the 2000 Rugby League World Cup.

 Biography

 Findlay was born in Australia and holds Australian citizenship.
-He played lower grades for the Canterbury-Bankstown Bulldogs.
 In 2000, he became one of seven Australian citizens who, because of his Russian roots, received the right to play for the Russian team at the 2000 Rugby League World Cup.
 He played two matches in the tournament for Russia.

+He played lower grades for the Canterbury-Bankstown Bulldogs.